 Chicco babybed plus mattrass ( 0-4 years), little baby bath;

 bathroom with tub, shower, wc, bidet, washing machine and dryer (free use).
-Towels, hairdryer;
+Towels (no beach towels), hairdryer;

 kitchen with 2 fridges, micro-wave, 4-burner-electric-cooker, pans, coffee-maker, fruit juicer, (wine) glasses, plates, cutlery, kitchen-linen, 2 tablecloths, etc.;